 Normally partner universities will offer a full or partial tuition waiver.
 For programs at an overseas partner university, you may also apply for a PROMOS scholarship.

 The scholarship is available for participants in short-term programs at partner universities located outside of Europe (TU Dortmund University's central partners or your department's partners).
 These programs are indicated in the posting.

 - 30 April (summer programs)

 - 15 November (winter programs)

-The selection committee's decision will be announced approximately three weeks after the deadline.
+The selection committee's decision will be announced within one month of the deadline.

 - 2022: If participating in a program in the host country: a one-time travel grant according to the DAAD's country-specific rates (column "Teilstipendium Mobilität").